To access performance review tasks, go to.

 - Reviews will be assigned based on each Employee's XXX - Select this option to assign reviews based on a specific user date field.
 Review tasks can be based on the user's Hire Date, Last Hire Date, or Last Performance Review Completion Date.
 Select the appropriate option from the drop-down list.
 Then, set the specific assignment date criteria.

-- Please note that only the Day and Month are considered when determining the assignment date.
-The Year is not considered.
-Use Case: Mark was hired on January 1, 2004.
+Mark was hired on January 1, 2004.
 Each year a review task is configured with a Task Period of January 1 to February 28, and is configured to be assigned 30 days after the employee's Hire Date.
 Each year, the review task is assigned to Mark on January 30 because this is 30 days after his hire date of January 1 even though Mark was hired in a previous year.

 The Review Period section allows you to set the period of time for which the employee is being reviewed.
 This can be done using a fixed set of dates or using a relative set of dates based on when the employee's review is assigned.
 When creating an off cycle review task, the review period must be relative to when it is assigned.
 The options that appear are based on the Task type you selected in the General Section.